shahzeen031/Crowd-Sourcing-of-Pakistan-Sign-Language-WebApp/README.md

 Allows to Define a routing table which is used to perform different actions based on HTTP Method and URL.

-The User file in the `Routes/API` folder contains the Get API to fetch the data from the Random User API.
+The User file in the `Routes/API` folder contains the Get API to fetch the data.

 Backend Server run on the `http://localhost:5000`